dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/set_up_full_node.md

 > Code snippets on this page use example values.
 Replace them with your own.
 See the [Network Configuration](../infrastructure_providers-network/network_constants.mdx) section of the documentation for network constants and other resources you need to configure a full node.

 ## Prerequisites

-To run a full node, the system that hosts the node must meet the following minimum requirements:
+The minimum recommended specs for running a node is the following:

-- Linux (Ubuntu Server 22.04.3 or later recommended)
+- 16-core, x86_64 architecture processor
-- 8-core CPU (ARM or x86_64 architecture)
+- 64 GiB RAM
-- 64 GB RAM
+- 500 GiB of locally attached SSD storage

-- 500 GB SSD NVMe Storage
+For example, an AWS instance like the `r6id.4xlarge`, or equivalent.

 ## Choose a Method
 To set up a full node, you can either:

 1. Use [this script](https://github.com/dydxprotocol/v4-chain/blob/main/protocol/scripts/create_full_node.sh), provided by dYdX, to automate setup.

 Save the script with an `.sh` extension in your `$HOME` directory.
 Edit the script, replacing default values in fields such `VERSION` and `CHAIN-ID` with your own.
 Run the script with the following commands: